 To travel here, you will need to cover a total distance of about 1,561, 2,051, 938 km from cities like Delhi, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can reach Raigad district via the following means of public transport.

-By Air.
 Mumbai Airport aka Chhatrapati Shivaji International Airport (BOM) is the nearest airport situated at a distance of about 150-160 km.
 Direct and connecting flights from all major cities operate to and fro here.
 From the airport, consider booking a taxi or some other means of public transportation to reach here.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here